davelin18yufan/filmpire_react/README.md

 1. **TMDb Account:** Straight log in to TMDb using my account credentials.
 2. **Alan AI Integration:** Open Alan AI by clicking on the corresponding icon in the top right corner of the app.
 3. **Voice Commands:** Start exploring the app by using voice commands.
-Try saying, "What does this app do?" or "What can I do here?" to get started.
+Try saying, "Hello","What does this app do?" or "What can I do here?" to get started.

 ## Features